 Properties in the M-X-T Zone shall comply with the requirements of the Landscape Manual.
-Lots 16 through 35 within Block A adjoin land zoned R-R, in the prior Zoning Ordinance, and are subject to this condition.
-The adjacent land in the prior R-R Zone is currently vacant, which would allow the applicant to provide 50 percent of the buffer on the developing property.
+Lots 16 through 35 within Block A adjoin land zoned R-R and are subject to this condition.
+The adjacent land in the R-R Zone is currently vacant, which would allow the applicant to provide 50 percent of the proposed buffer on the developing property.
 However, in conformance with this condition, the applicant has provided a 20-foot-wide bufferyard.
 This bufferyard is double the standard 10-foot-wide Type A bufferyard required between single-family detached and single-family attached lots.
 The applicant has also doubled the setback and plant unit requirements for this bufferyard.
-The Planning Board finds that the bufferyard conforms with this condition, subject to technical corrections for the Section 4.7 schedule and a label on the landscape plan stating where the existing 7 percent of trees are located.
+Staff finds that the proposed bufferyard conforms with this condition, subject to technical corrections for the Section 4.7 schedule and a label on the landscape plan stating where the existing 7 percent of trees are located.